Clothes that you love, for a body that you love.

-Every piece is crafted by hand in North Carolina, either by Kat in her Raleigh studio or by Opportunity Threads in the foothills of NC.
-We believe that sustainable fashion should be inclusive, so each piece is made in XS-4XL, with custom sizing available at no extra charge.
+Every Pamut piece is made by hand in North Carolina, either by our team in our Raleigh studio or by Opportunity Threads in the foothills of NC.

 You are worthy of clothes that fit.

-The community we’re building supports women of all shapes and sizes.
+The community we’re building supports people of all shapes and sizes.
 We strive to offer the widest range of sizing possible for our small business.
-Each piece is available in sizes XS-2XL, with pants available up to 3XL.
+More than 90% of our garments are available in sizes XS-4XL, and we offer complimentary customization.

-I’m Kat, and I’m the maker behind Pamut Apparel.
-I live in Raleigh, NC with my partner, Francisco.
-I wish I could add “and our two adorable puppies”, but sadly I have neither the time nor the immune system to handle furry animals… maybe one day, and with enough allergy medication.
+Hi, I’m Kat, and I’m the maker behind Pamut Apparel.
+I live in Raleigh, NC with my husband, Francisco.
 Both Francisco and I grew up in Raleigh and were, in fact, friends in high school before we began dating in our late twenties.
 We have a huge love for our home state, although it took me a while to return after childhood.
 I’m an adventurer at heart, and always had a craving to travel and explore.

 I ended up finding the happiness I was searching for by returning to the roots of making clothing.
-I literally got my hands dirty as I began to dye, print, and sew.
-It felt great to be cleaning ink out from underneath my fingernails again.
+I got my hands dirty as I began to dye, print, and sew in my little flat in Budapest.
+It was great to be cleaning ink out from underneath my fingernails again.
 I felt like a real maker, not just a designer sending off vague ideas to be crafted by some unknown pair of hands.
 As my confidence as a maker grew, my renewed passion for beautiful clothing became stronger and more defined.
 At the same time, I felt a pull to return to my NC roots.
-I moved back to Raleigh, a city that has changed so much since my childhood.
+I moved back to Raleigh, which had grown into a buzzing city in the time that I was away.

-Back in North Carolina, I spend most of my time in my studio.
-I enjoy most of that time (hours and hours of podcasts, anyone?), but I do wish I had more freedom to travel.
-When I’m not working, you can probably find me sweatin’ out all those toxins in hot yoga or grabbing an oat milk latte with one of my wonderful creative friends (Ok, ok, or drinking a lot of wine.
-I do unhealthy things too).
-I feel so blessed to have a great maker community here, and if you’re ever thinking of moving to Raleigh I will most definitely introduce you to some very cool people!
+Back in North Carolina, I spend the majority of my time in the Pamut studio.
+I enjoy most of that time (lots of hours of podcasts!), but I do wish I had more freedom to travel.
+When I’m not working, you can probably find me in hot yoga, or grabbing an oat milk latte (or wine) with one of my wonderful creative friends.
+I feel so blessed to have a great maker community here in Raleigh!